Son exits World Cup without showing his best for South Korea - WHIZ News

 For Neymar, there was a 76th international goal that moves him within one of Brazilian great Pelé’s scoring record for his country — and closer to a possible sixth World Cup for the tournament’s most successful team.

-For Son, there was the frustration of knowing he was never going to be at the peak of his powers at the tournament in Qatar.
-Not after a fractured eye socket only a few weeks earlier forced him to wear a protective facemask throughout his four matches.
+For Son, there was the frustration of knowing he was never going to be at the peak of his powers in Qatar.
+Not after an eye socket broken only a few weeks earlier forced him to wear a protective facemask throughout his four matches.

-Sure, Son made it to the World Cup, but not the same player who has established himself as one of the best strikers in Europe with Tottenham and was the co-leading scorer in the Premier League last season, along with Mohamed Salah, with 23 goals.
+Sure, Son made it to the World Cup, but not the same player who has established himself as one of the best strikers in Europe with Tottenham and was the co-leading scorer in the English Premier League last season, along with Mohamed Salah, with 23.

 Against Brazil at Stadium 974, with South Korea trailing 4-0 at halftime, his big moment came soon after the restart.